SacramentoCAR ACCIDENT ATTORNEY

 Many times, when a person does not have insurance, it means they cannot afford it.
 To get any money, you will not only need to get a judgment in your favor for damages from the auto accident, but also need to take action to collect the money.
 The court will not handle collections for you.

 You may be able to request a license suspension for the person if they fail to pay you.
 Other possibilities you have are wage garnishment, bank levy, and vehicle levy.
 These options allow you to take assets from the person to satisfy your judgment.
-However, you need to get a court order to do these things, which will require the assistance of an attorney with experience in such matters.
+However, you need to get a court order to do these things, which will require the assistance of attorneys with experience in such matters.